Bağdat Musin: Early career

 From 2004 to 2007, Musin was the chief software engineer, then deputy director of the IT department at National Information Technologies JSC.
 From 2007 to 2011, he held various positions in the Ministry of Justice, such as head of its information technology department.

 In 2011, he became the deputy chairman of the Committee for Automation of Public Services and Coordination in the Ministry of Communications and Information, later becoming the chairman in 2012.

-From April to August 2014, Musin served as the chairman of the Board of JSC National Information Technologies.
+From April to August 2014, Musin was the chairman of JSC National Information Technologies.
 He then became the chairman of the Board of Kazpost.
 During this period, under Musin's leadership, the process of modernization of the enterprise began.
 One of the most important innovations was the introduction of automation for issuing pensions and benefits.
 Also during this period, the company launched a global tracking system for postal items, opened a network of parcel terminals and the first parcel supermarket in Kazakhstan.

 From 2017 to 2018, Musin was the chairman of the Committee on Legal Statistics and Special Accounting of the Prosecutor General's Office of Kazakhstan.

 In March 2020, he was appointed as an adviser to the President of Kazakhstan on Digitalization and Innovative Technologies.

 On January 12, 2023, he headed the Sports Programming Federation.

 On June 10, 2024, by the decision of the Board of Directors of Kazakhtelecom, Bagdat Musin was elected to the position of Chairman of the Board.